-Amazon Kindle Fire HD 7 update rolling out, bringing Camera app and Swype with itAlex Wagner - Deputy Managing Editor, News Desk
+Amazon Kindle Fire HD 7 update rolling out, bringing Camera app and Swype with itAlex Wagner - Editorial Director of News and Content

 Amazon today announced some updates for a pair of its Kindle Fire tablets that include some new software that owners may want to check out.
 The 7-inch Kindle Fire HD is receiving an update to software version 7.2.2, which brings with it a Camera app so that users can take shots with the front-facing camera, the Swype keyboard and Kindle FreeTime Unlimited.
 The last item on that list is a new Amazon app that offers kid-friendly content and blocks web browsing and in-app purchases.
 FreeTime also allows parents to set up individual profiles and time limits for children.
 The FreeTime app is available for $4.99 per month for one child or $9.99 for up to six kids.
 Amazon Prime members get a bit of discount, with pricing set at $2.99 or $6.99, respectively.